About my discovery of spontaneous crosses, with orange pollen, between Ocimum basilicum and Ocimum kilimandscharicum

 The second conclusion is that such crosses, if fertile, can confer to Ocimum basilicum cultivars greater resistance to cold – and perhaps even greater resistance to basil blight.

 Flowers from a spontaneous cross – a natural hybrid – between Ocimum basilicum and Ocimum kilimandscharicum.
-Photo by Xochi.
+A

 This year, 2024, I didn’t sow any Basils and simply moved, or transplanted into large pots, the seedlings that volunteered during the summer in the garden.
 These seedlings come from seeds produced from 30 varieties, or species, of Ocimum – which self-seeded in 2022 or were broadcasted in the spring of 2024.